-• H.R.
+- H.R.
 4539, the "Bureau Research Transparency Act," would require that research papers the Bureau makes available to the public be accompanied by all related studies, data, and analyses.
 This bill would burden staff with demands with which it would be impractical to comply.
-Requiring that all studies, data, and analyses be published along with research papers would paralyze the Bureau's productivity.
-It could force the CFPB to release trade secrets or other materials specifically protected by contracts with companies providing data, and could potentially require the release of confidential supervisory information.

-Furthermore, this bill could prevent the CFPB from using or collecting the data it needs to understand markets and make wise regulatory decisions.
+Requiring that ALL studies, data, and analyses be published along with research papers would hamper the Bureau's productivity.
+It could put the CFPB in the impossible position of being required to release information that it is otherwise required to protect, including confidential supervisory information, materials specifically protected by contracts with companies providing data, and more.
+This bill could prevent the CFPB from using or collecting the data it needs to understand markets and make wise regulatory decisions.
 Finally, the bill is redundant.
 The Data Quality Act already provides safeguards, making further requirements unnecessary.
-The CFPB already describes all of its analyses, which is an adequate requirement.
+The CFPB already describes all of its analyses, which is an adequate requirement. - H.R.

-• H.R.
 4604, the "CFPB Data Collection Security Act," would require an opt-out list for consumers who do not want the CFPB to collect personally identifiable information (PII) about them.
 This bill is unnecessary and misleading.
 The CFPB does not collect PII, unless it is voluntarily provided by members of the public with affirmative consent.
 As Deputy Director Steve Antonakes mentioned in testimony delivered before your committee in July 2013, "The Bureau collects and studies data in order to protect consumers throughout the United States in accordance with its statutory mandate, not to study any particular individuals."